Sorry, you need to enable JavaScript to visit this website.

 1. Youth Policy Governance

 As municipalities fix and levy local taxes themselves, they have various options in adjusting their social services to local conditions.
-At the same time, the municipalities set the political priorities when trading off between tax rate and service level.
-This means that at the local level, welfare services may differ because of different priorities made by the municipal councils (kommunalbestyrelse).
+This means that in some areas, welfare services may differ because of different priorities and available funding.
+In others, the standard is set by national legislation.